Nolan Gorman Player Props: Cardinals vs. Yankees

 Nolan Gorman At The Plate

-- Gorman has picked up an RBI in 35.2% of his games this year, with more than one RBI in 16.9% of his games.
-He has also plated three or more runs in six contests.
+- In 26 games this year (35.6%), Gorman has picked up an RBI, and in 13 of those games (17.8%) he had two or more.
+He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.